Icofunding/Legal/Terms and conditions.md

 #### F. “Ether” means Internal cryptocurrency of the Ethereum network.
 It´s a decentralized cryptocurrency required to execute Ethereum Smart Contracts.

-#### G. “Ethereum” means decentralized platform that allows the creation of Smart Contracts between peers.
+#### G. “Ethereum” means decentralized Platform that allows the creation of Smart Contracts between peers.
 Any developer can create and publish distributed applications that perform Smart Contracts.
-Ethereum is the platform used to execute them.
+Ethereum is the Platform used to execute them.

 #### H. “ICO” or “Token Sale” means methodology that allows companies to pre-sell goods or services through the sale of Tokens in a Blockchain (Ethereum in the case of Tokens designed by ICOFUNDING).
 Said tokens represent the right to receive those goods and services.